Together-Java/ModernJava/src/branching_logic/challenges.md

 ## Challenge 1

-Write code that will outputs `The number is even` if `x` is an even number.
+Write code that will output `The number is even` if `x` is an even number.

 ```java,editable
 void main() {